-- the court has venue or that this court is the proper court to make the determination of necessity of guardianship
+- Court has venue or that this court is the proper court to make the determination of the necessity of a guardianship

-- the person to be appointed as guardian is eligible and qualified to serve as guardian
+- Person to be appointed as guardian is eligible and qualified to serve as guardian

-- the guardianship of a minor is not solely to determine or change school districts, and
+- Guardianship of a minor is not solely to determine or change school districts, and

-- the proposed ward is totally incapacitated; or is partially incapacitated, and can perform some, but not all, of the tasks necessary to care for himself or herself and manage the individual’s property.
+- Proposed ward is totally incapacitated; or is partially incapacitated, and can perform some, but not all, of the tasks necessary to care for himself or herself and manage the individual’s property.